UIUCLearningLanguageLab/LabWebsite/README.md

 ## Automatic Deployment

 Automatic deployment on a push to Github is made possible by Github Actions.
-The action which performs the atuomatic deployment can be configured by editing `workflow.yml` in `.github`
+The action which performs the automatic deployment can be configured by editing `workflow.yml` in `.github`